Augustomesquita/specification-pattern/README.md

 # specification-pattern
 This a small POC to test the usage of the Specification Pattern (simple, dynamic and composite) in Java.
+This app context is a party access validation.